SonQBChau/dev-tool-tutorials/vscode.md

 ![vscode for windows](https://raw.githubusercontent.com/misc-sonchau/dev-tool-tutorials/main/images/vscode_win.jpg)

-This is optional, but I recommend to check all the boxes
+This is optional, but it is recommend to check all the boxes

 ![vscode boxes](https://raw.githubusercontent.com/misc-sonchau/dev-tool-tutorials/main/images/vscode_boxes.jpg)